Master of Science for Teachers

 To view the New Mexico Tech Graduate Catalog and the Program & Course Catalog, Click here.

-The Master of Science Teaching (MST) Program at the New Mexico Institute of Mining and Technology (NMT) was initiated in 1969 at the urging of then Governor of New Mexico, Jack Campbell.
+The Master of Science for Teachers (MST) Program at the New Mexico Institute of Mining and Technology (NMT) was initiated in 1969 at the urging of then Governor of New Mexico, Jack Campbell.
 Governor Campbell recognized a serious need to improve precollege science and mathematics instruction in the state.
 He suggested a summer program of graduate level science and mathematics courses for high school teachers.
 NMT was approached for the program because of its recognized leadership in the fields of science and technology.

 Teacher enhancement - Training of teachers in STEM (Science, Technology, Engneering and Mathematics) content areas will enrich the classroom experience of students, with the expectation of increased math and science literacy of all students and increased student interest in STEM careers.
 This is especially true for pre-college and Advanced Placement curricula as MST courses emphasize current and updated information and teaching methods.
 Importantly, NMT faculty follow-up permits continued MST student and faculty interaction, thus sustaining and reinforcing concepts and information delivered during MST coursework.
 MST graduates have traditionally continued taking NMT courses as a means of staying up-to-date on advances in STEM.

 Community outreach - As a public institution of higher education, New Mexico Tech has an obligation to serve the citizens of the state.
 The Master of Science for Teachers Program provides an opportunity for New Mexico Tech to provide high quality graduate science and math education to educators statewide and opens communication between NMT faculty, MST students and their students.
 This is especially important for MST students from rural areas and for teachers wishing to enhance their own course content and diversity.

 Recruitment - Educators who participate in the Master of Science for Teachers Program are genuine spokespersons for New Mexico Tech, often encouraging their own students to attend the university following high school graduation.
 It is also significant that MST graduates are important liaisons, acting to promote the MST Program to other teachers.